 Switch-on and go-live

-Although Hornbill offers a free switch-on service to set up the system, Martyn recognised that there was a significant amount of work that Idox would have to do to get their data ready for implementation.
+Although Hornbill offers a free 30-day trial and switch-on service to set up the system, Martyn recognised that there was a significant amount of work that Idox would have to do to get their data ready for implementation.
 The old system had no concept of a Service Catalog, so Idox had mapped their products to asset records.
 This structure had to be redesigned and translated into the new Service Catalog, along with information about customers who subscribed to each service.
 Over 10,000 customers were using the old Self-Service portal and it was essential that these customers were migrated, so that they could continue to use the new Customer Portal without any disruption to service.
 Martyn and his team invested the time to prepare and cleanse this data and a Hornbill Product Specialist imported the records.
 Idox went live with Hornbill Service Manager over a weekend in June 2016, with 120 services defined within the Service Catalog and all customers set up and ready to use the new Customer Portal.

 Focus on the analyst and the customer experience